 If you are facing an assault and/or battery charge in California, you probably have a number of questions.
 What are the consequences?
 Will you face jail or prison time?
 Will you be placed on probation?
 Will you lose your job or professional licenses?
 What are your rights?
 At the Law Office of Ashley Daniel we help guide individuals who are facing these charges.
-We will help steer your case through the criminal justice system, construct a cohesive and consistent strategy for your defense and fight to achieve a positive outcome.
+If you need a Orange County criminal defense attorney, we can help steer your case through the criminal justice system, construct a cohesive and consistent strategy for your defense and fight to achieve a positive outcome.

 While the words assault and battery are often terms that are used together or interchangeably, they don’t mean the same thing under the law.
 It is important to remember that these are two distinct crimes.
 Assault is defined under California Penal Code 240 (also known as “simple assault”) as an attempt to commit a violent injury on someone else.
 In most cases, assault is charged as a misdemeanor crime.

 If you have been charged with assault, the prosecution must prove that you committed an act that was likely to result in the use of force against someone else and that you did so willfully or deliberately and that you had the ability to apply force or to injure the other person.
 You may be charged with simple assault even if you swung at someone and missed.
 Under the penal code, the penalties for assault in California include up to six months in county jail and a fine of up to $1,000.
 Again, you can be convicted of assault even if no one was actually injured as a result of your behavior.

 Some of the common legal defenses used in assault cases include: